MatthewD1993/CameraPose/README.md

+# HIWI project at DFKI
+Based on Jan and Jason's work, this is a working repo.

 # Deep Learning Camera Pose Estimation

 Camera Pose Estimation originally based on Kalman Filter, using Deep Learning and recurrent neural networks.